mdlacasse/Owl/README.md

 bequest under the constraint of a desired net spending profile.
 Roth conversions are also considered and optimized under the assumption of a heirs marginal tax rate and subject to an optional maximum conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
+These historical, fixed, and stochastic rates can be used for backtesting different scenarios.

 Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and cash assets assumed to just follow inflation which is represented by the Consumer Price Index.